 Welcome to Luciano Kay's website.

-I focus on a number of areas: nanotechnology and other emerging technologies, inducement prizes and other innovation incentives, big data and bibliometric and patent analysis, and other science, technology and innovation projects.
+My research focuses on nanotechnology research and commercialization, inducement prizes and other innovation incentives and other science, technology and innovation issues.
 I investigate these topics from the policy and corporate strategy perspectives, using diverse methods such as bibliometric and patent analysis and case studies.
-Check out the projects page.
+More about this in the projects section.

 My new book

 "Technological Innovation and Prize Incentives.
-The Google Lunar X Prize and Other Aerospace Competitions" presents the results of an empirical, case study research on the effect of prizes on technological innovation.
-This research looks at three recent prizes in the aerospace sector: the Google Lunar X Prize, the Ansari X Prize, and the Northrop Grumman Lunar Lander Challenge.
+The Google Lunar X Prize and Other Aerospace Competitions" presents the results of an empirical investigation on the effect of prizes on technological innovation in three recent aerospace grand challenges: the Google Lunar X Prize, the Ansari X Prize, and the Northrop Grumman Lunar Lander Challenge.
 Read this article for more information on this book.

 "Signs of Things to Come?
 What Patent Submissions by Small and Medium-Sized Enterprises Say About Corporate Strategies in Emerging Technologies." with Jan Youtie and Phil Shapira [In press]

 Check out the full list of publications here.

 Center for Nanotechnology in Society at University of California Santa Barbara (CNS-UCSB)